75 (Type 162) 1985 - 1992

 History

-The car was first registered to Mr D Hayes (Heath End, Farnham, Surrey) 29/09/92 from Cleveland Cars Ltd Ash, Aldershot, Hants.
+The car was first purchased by a gentleman who lived in Heath End, Farnham, Surrey on the 29/09/92 from Cleveland Cars Ltd Ash, Aldershot, Hants.
 GU12 6LR, the local Alfa Romeo dealer.

-The idea was to now enjoy her as a toy.....car shows, track days and fun summer motoring.
-To that end a few subtle modifications were added over the next few years to enhance the enjoyment
+The idea was to now enjoy it as a toy.....car shows, track days and fun summer motoring.
+To that end a few subtle modifications were added over the next few years to enhance the experience.

-During this time I enjoyed the car at various track days inc Goodwood, Castle Combe, Donnington, RAF Odiham and Bruntingthorpe.
-Not only was the car excellent to drive, it also looked fab (in my eyes) and got plenty of attention.
-Up until Sept 2004 Adie Hawkins (AH Motorsport) had looked after the car for me and had done a sterling job, very highly recommended indeed.
+During this time I enjoyed the car at various track days inc Goodwood, Castle Combe, Donington, RAF Odiham and Bruntingthorpe.
+Not only was the car excellent to drive, it also looked fab (in my eyes) and received plenty of attention.
+Up until Sept 2004 Adie Hawkins (AH Motorsport) had looked after the car for me and had done a sterling job (very highly recommended indeed).

 NAD 2008